ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 * Ballerina SLP8 Installed
 Ballerina Swan Lake Preview Version 8 is required.

-## Limitations
-* Only Management operations are supported from the connector.
-(Cache related operations are not supported as they are not provided by Azure cache for redis REST API).
-* Redis Enterprise Cluster supports only after version 2020-10-01-preview.
-* Some Redis Enterprise Cluster operations are still not supported at the moment as they are not supported by Azure Redis Cache REST API yet.

 # Configuration
 Instantiate the connector by giving authorization credentials that a client application can use.